Nurrospody/SOURCE-Statistics-ILC/README.md

 # Statistics-ILC

-My reports and timecards all have two file versions: *.md* and *.Rmd*--for reading on github, you'll want the *.md* and all of my hyperlinks in this README will go to those.
-For pulling files up onto R, you'll want the *.Rmd* files.
+My reports and timecards all have two file versions: .md and .Rmd files.
+For reading on github, you'll want the .md and all of the hyperlinks in this README will go to those.
+For pulling files up onto R, you'll want the .Rmd files.

 ## "Chapter Reports" folder
 Contains both .Rmd and .md files of my Chapter Reports.
 Also contains "*_files" folders that are automatically created and contain plots for my reports.